Updated April 2026

 Choose level premiums

-Level premiums cost more initially but stay the same, which may cost less over the long term compared to stepped premiums that rise with age.
+Level premiums cost more up front but stay fixed, which may work out cheaper over the long term compared to stepped premiums that rise annually with age.

 3